IDinsight/aaq_core_template/infrastructure/README.md

 There is no aws cli set up so we have to do this manually for now.

-Use the `<PROJECT_SHORT_NAME>-keyfile.pem` to ssh/scp.
+Use the `<PROJECT_SHORT_NAME>-keyfile.pem` created in step 2.1 for `ssh`/`scp` commands.

 1. In the `<PROJECT_SHORT_NAME>-server` for staging and `<PROJECT_SHORT_NAME>-server-dev` for dev/testing ensure there
    is a folder called `data`.
-Create necessary child directories and sudo chmod-them to 766.
+Create necessary child directories (you may want to modify core_model/app/config/data_sources.yml file according to your directory structure) and apply `sudo chmod 766` to the directories.
-2. In your local machine where the models are stored, scp the models.
+2. In your local machine where the models are stored, `scp` the models.

 ## 5. Update your Github Actions secrets

+### If you are loading secrets directly from AWS Secrets Manager

+### If you are using Github Actions secrets
 In the environment `staging`,

 -   Create or update AWS secrets `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` with the values saved